ai-dev/test-3Dmz/README.md

 >Redux, was used because it was requested in the specs of the challenge.
 I wouldn't normally use it for this kind of scenario.

+>Pravatar takes a lot to return the images.
+This is why I've added a loader until the avar is ready to be displayed.
+After the first load, the image is chached and displayed immedialty

 ## Description
 FaceApp shows a list of rows containing details of mock people.
 The avatar and the name are shown.
 When the app loads, it tries to fetch the data from the BE.